The planning of a Weka system is essential prior to the actual installation process. It involves the planning of the following:

 SSD resource planning involves how the defined capacity is going to be implemented for the SSDs.
 For each host, the following has to be determined:

-Number of SSDs and capacity for each SSD (where the multiplication of the two should satisfy the required capacity per host).
+The number of SSDs and capacity for each SSD (where the multiplication of the two should satisfy the required capacity per host).

-The technology to be used (NVME, SAS or SATA) and the specific SSD models, which have implications on SSD endurance and performance.
+The technology to be used (NVME, SAS, or SATA) and the specific SSD models, which have implications on SSD endurance and performance.

 The total per host memory requirements is the sum of the following requirements: